mpnally/Terrifically-Simple-JSON/README.md

 ## When `_id` is missing

-When the `_id` property of a Terrifically Simple JSON object is missing, as in the previous example, the object must still must correspond to an entity in the API data model.
+When the `_id` property of a Terrifically Simple JSON object is missing, as in the previous example, the object still must correspond to an entity in the API data model.
 A JSON object with no `_id` should be read as a noun clause that references an entity.
 The previous example should be read as meaning
 "The eyeColor of that Person whose name is Martin is that RGBColor whose red value is zero, green value is 0 and blue value is 155"